MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 Hardware Access Direct port I/O, interrupts Device drivers, API calls

-Printer Support Application-specific drivers Centralized print spooler
+Printer Support Application specific drivers Centralized Print Spooler

-Feature Category MS-DOS Early Windows (3.1)
+Feature Category MS-DOS (Model) of the early days 80286 Early Windows (3.1)

-System Requirements 8088 processor, 640KB RAM 80286 processor, 2MB RAM minimum
+System Requirements 8088 processor, 640KB RAM 80286 processor, 2MB RAM - minimum

 Storage Space ~5MB for full installation ~15MB for full installation